Patrice Zéré

-Patrice Zéré (born 20 December 1970 in Issia) is an Ivorian former professional footballer who played as a defender.
+Patrice Zéré (born 20 December 1970) is an Ivorian former professional footballer who played as a defender.

-He played for RC Lens in France, and went on loan to SC Abbeville for the 1989–90 season.
-He also played several seasons in Belgium for K.S.C.
-Lokeren.
+He played for Lens in France, and went on loan to SC Abbeville for the 1989–90 season.
+He also played several seasons in Belgium for Lokeren.
+In September 2023, during his time at Lokeren, he had a viral hepatitis.

 In 2008, he signed a contract with Africa Sports.